 2023

-Finavia’s 10-year investment programme at Helsinki Airport will end in autumn 2023.
-The centralised baggage drop-off facilities will be completed, and a new service and meeting area, rich in experiences, will open in the gate area.
+Finavia’s 10-year investment programme at Helsinki Airport ended in autumn 2023.
+The centralised baggage drop-off facilities was completed, and a new service and meeting area, rich in experiences, opened in the gate area.

 Partners of the Finavia Development Programme